 Setting some 3-month goals

 I sat down with my journal and a cup of iced green tea and planned out October, November, and December.
 I left room for changes and unexpected events.
 I like to know what I’m doing.
 I’m a Virgo.
-I really thought about my plans for 2019 and if they are still aligned with where I want to be by the end of the year.
+I really thought about my plans for the year and if they are still aligned with where I want to be by the end of the year.

 I made time in the last three months to add in self-care days, reset days, social days, even if I could only carve out a morning walk.
 I made time for me and friends, not just work.
 This is key.

 Making a list of wins

 I made a list of all the things that went well this year.
 Sometimes we get so caught up in fixing the things that aren’t working, that we don’t spend time celebrating the things that went right.
 For example, I designed a beautiful new cooking website.
 Win.
 I had great results on my colonoscopy.
 Big Win.
 I had a fun weekend playing with my niece and nephew.
 Win.
 You get the idea.

 I tweaked my Instagram bios, changed some of my Facebook graphics, made sure all of my links were up to date, updated my horribly outdated LinkedIn profile.
 It doesn’t sound like much, but it gave me a fresh feeling to refine my personal brand.